-Since the Company has incurred loss during the year under review the Company does notpropose to transfer any amount to reserve.
+Since the Company has incurred loss during the year under review the Company does notpropose to transfer any amount to reserves.

-In view of losses incurred during the year under review the Board of Directors do notrecommend dividend for the financial year 2015-16.
+In view of loss incurred during the year under review the Board of Directors do notrecommend dividend for the financial year 2016-17.
 No dividend was declared in theprevious year.